Australia RBA Monetary Policy Decision

 Latest Updates

-• The Reserve Bank of Australia raised the cash rate by +25 bps to 3.85%, responding to renewed inflation momentum and stronger domestic demand pressures.
+• The Reserve Bank of Australia raised the cash rate by +25 bps to 4.10% in March 2026, citing a renewed pickup in inflation pressures alongside stronger demand and rising global energy costs.

-• Labour market conditions remain somewhat tight, with unemployment lower than expected and underutilisation measures staying low, consistent with firmer economic momentum.
+• Labor market conditions remain tight, with unemployment slightly lower than expected and underutilization measures still low, consistent with ongoing capacity pressures in the economy.